ucla-data-science-center/lc-reproducibility-assessment/index.md

 > ## Prerequisites
 >
-> While this lesson has no prerequisites, completion of the previous lessons of the Curating for Reproducibility Curriculum ([Lesson 1: Introduction to Curating for Reproduciblity]() and [Lesson 2: Curating for Reproducibility Workflows]()) prior to starting this lesson.
+> While this lesson has no prerequisites, completion of the previous lessons of the Curating for Reproducibility Curriculum ([Lesson 1: Introduction to Curating for Reproducibility]() and [Lesson 2: Curating for Reproducibility Workflows]()) prior to starting this lesson.
 {: .prereq}

 {% include links.md %}